 - In-Person Model (attending five days)

 - Distance Learning Model (five days virtual, Edgenuity)

 If you are not sure what model your child is participating, please check Infinite Campus or call the Swope office at 775-333-5330.

 As conditions change concerning Covid 19 and air quality, please check the WCSD website for the most updated information.
 I will do my best to keep this site updated as a resource for all Drama students and their families.

 If a student is absent, it is the student's responsibility to speak with Mrs. Price concerning make-up work.
+The Drama Make-Up Form may be accessed by clicking HERE.
 As per WCSD policy, students will have the number of days absent plus one to make up any missed assignments.